The Secret to Being 6x More Likely to Get Promoted

 7. Go For Equal Air Time: Avoid Gurus and Celebrities

-Look for a group that gives time for each member to speak at every meeting.
+Look for a mastermind group or a coach that gives time for everyone to speak at each meeting.

 Stephanie Angelo, SPHR, SCP, CVP, Company Culture Expert, Speaker, Trainer, Consultant